-It’s difficult to predict the exact shape of Coronavirus pandemic curve in the U.S. However, looking at the grim situations in the European nations especially Italy, the peak demand for critical care equipment along with the mechanical ventilators and makeshift ventilators is anticipated to soar at exponential rate over the next few months.
+It’s difficult to predict the exact shape of Coronavirus pandemic curve in the U.S. However, looking at the grim situations in the European nations especially Italy, the peak demand for critical care equipment along with the mechanical ventilators and makeshift ventilators is anticipated to soar at an exponential rate over the next few months.

 Avail customized purchase options to meet your exact research needs: